 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Risk assessment tools to estimate the patient's 10-year risk of developing cardiovascular disease (CVD) should be used to identify high-risk people for primary prevention.
-The latest National Institute for Health and Clinical Excellence (NICE) guidance (2010) does not recommend any particular risk calculator.
+The latest National Institute for Health and Care Excellence (NICE) guidance (2010) does not recommend any particular risk calculator.
 Those calculators which are based on the Framingham risk equation may overestimate risk in UK populations.
 This may be as much as 5% for UK men.

 - Add notes to any clinical page and create a reflective diary